 Optimizing the network using caching improves the overall quality-of-service in the following ways:

-There are two main HTTP response headers that we can use to control caching behavior:
+Below given are main HTTP response headers that we can use to control caching behavior:

 Cache-Control: max-age=3600